LucasssLau/Data_Analytics_Projects/README.md

 - The data does not include personally identifiable information due to privacy concerns, which limits the ability to analyze user demographics.
 - Additionally, pricing data is not available.

-## Contributions

-Contributions to this project are welcome.
-You can contribute in the following ways:

-- **Issues**: Submit issues for bugs or feature requests.
-- **Pull Requests**: Submit a pull request to improve the analysis or documentation.